haddocking/haddocking.github.io/software/index.md

   The GitHub repository for HADDOCK and its associated tools

   * [**PDB-tools**](http://github.com/haddocking/pdb-tools):
-  A collection of Python scripts for the manipulation (renumbering, changing chain and segID's...) of PDB files
+  A collection of Python scripts for the manipulation (renumbering, changing chain and segIDs...) of PDB files

   * [**Fraction of common contact clustering**](http://github.com/haddocking/fcc):
   Clustering of biomolecular complexes based on the fraction of common contacts